 Common Mistakes to Avoid When Painting a Bathroom: Tips & Tricks

-Posted at 15 January 2020 in Blogs by Gary Braun
+Posted at 15 January 2020 in Blogs by bjorn

 Is it time to paint your bathroom?
 This isn’t the most glamorous job in the world but from time to time your home needs a bit of a refresh.
 The bathroom has to deal with a lot of moisture and conditions that other rooms don’t, so there are tips for painting a bathroom that may not apply to other rooms.
 We’ve covered some common painting mistakes in this article and we’re looking at the methods for properly painting a bathroom.